We’ve been talking a lot about gluten-free shopping and it has made me think . . . WHICH foods are you buying.

 Over the years, we have tried a LOT of different gluten-free bread options.

-I have to say, we’re still looking for one we love.
-For us, other allergies knock a lot of the bread off our list before we can even buy them.
+I have to say, we’re always looking for a new one to try.
+For us, other allergies knock a lot of the bread off our list before we can even buy one.

-Corn and zanthan gum, another intolerance in our home, are found in many of the gluten-free breads available.
+Corn and xanthan gum, another intolerance in our home, are found in many gluten-free breads on the market.
 The Paleo versions often contain almonds or nuts, which are also a NO go in our home overall.

 Most are best if you eat them right away or slice and freeze.
 Overall, rolls seem to work well for us, which are fun for picnics and lunches.